mesosphere/marathon/README.md

 Mesos local mode allows you to run Marathon without launching a full Mesos cluster.
 It is meant for experimentation and not recommended for production use.
-Note that you still need to run Zookeeper for storing state.
+Note that you still need to run ZooKeeper for storing state.
 The following command launches Marathon on Mesos in *local mode*.
 Point your web browser to `http://localhost:8080`, and you should see the Marathon UI.